hamidhosen42/nodejs-react-and-firebase-and-databse-notes/README.md

 ৪. সেইসব Route এর মধ্যে থাকবে path

 ৫. আর Route এর মধ্যে element নামে আরেকটা prop সেট করে দিবো তাহলেই কাজ শেষ।

+Special Notes
+To install recharts run:
+npm install recharts --force

+If you see the following warning, ignore it for now.
+Warning: ReactDOM.render is no longer supported in React 18.
+Use createRoot instead.
+Until you switch to the new API, your app will behave as if it's running React 17.
+Learn more: https://reactjs.org/link/switch-to-createroot

+For the dashboard, you can modify the data provided in data.json and you can load the data the way you want.
+[optional] To display ratings, you can use font-awesome stars or you can use react ratings website [class component might make it confusing] react rating github react rating demo

+npm install --save react-rating install font-awesome for react import Rating from 'react-rating';
+import { faStar } from '@fortawesome/free-solid-svg-icons'
+import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";

+<Rating
+    initialRating={3.5}
+    emptySymbol={<FontAwesomeIcon icon={faStar} />}
+    fullSymbol={<FontAwesomeIcon style={{color: 'goldenrod'}} icon={faStar} />}
+    readonly
+></Rating>
+Please note, you will see an warning while using react rarting react-dom.development.js:86 Warning: Using UNSAFE_componentWillReceiveProps in strict mode is not recommended and may indicate bugs in your code.
+See https://reactjs.org/link/unsafe-component-lifecycles for details.